mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 first serial job that we submitted, but the run time was about 0.02 of a second faster than the serial job of the same amount of samples.
 Lets see what happens when we increase the samples two more times like we did for the serial script.
-To do this we will need to increase the memory to `--mem-per-cpus=12G` and `--mem-per-cpus=50G`and the pythons calls `python3 piMulti.py 81652028` and `python3 piMulti.py 1431652028`.
+To do this we will need to increase the memory to `--mem-per-cpus=12G` and `--mem-per-cpus=50G`and calls the scripts with `python3 piMulti.py 81652028` and `python3 piMulti.py 1431652028`.

-After looking at the output of the other two jobs we see that again that the jobs complete faster than the serial jobs.
-This is because `piMulti.py` script break up the amount of n_samples so the calculations of the `inside_circle` function is divided equally on 10 cores.
-As we can see this allows for faster results with similar errors.
+After looking at the output of the other two jobs, we see that the jobs complete faster than the serial jobs.
+This is because `piMulti.py` script breaks up the amount of n_samples so the calculations of the `inside_circle` function is divided equally on 10 cores.
+This allows for faster results with similar errors.

-> ## What if we change the amount of cpus-per-tasks?
+> ## What if we change the number of cpus-per-tasks?
 >
-> What happens to the run time of the script when we increase of decrease the amount of cpus
+> What happens to the run time of the script when we increase or decrease the amount of cpus
 > we request when running this script?
 > Give it a try!
-Changes to the number of cores need to be changes in both `thread.qs` and
+Changes to the number of cores need to be changed in both `thread.qs` and
-> `piMulti.py`.
+> `piMulti.py` files.
 {: .challenge}